Zhoukou Henan, China Travel Guide

 Mosquito-borne diseases, like Dengue fever and Japanese encephalitis, occur in parts of China.
 Using Insect repellent with DEET or picaridin, wearing long sleeves and pants, and sleeping under mosquito nets help prevent bites.

-Personal vigilance contributes significantly to health maintenance.
+Personal vigilance contributes substantially to health maintenance.

 Pharmacies (药店 - yàodiàn) are common.
 Over-the-counter medications are available.
 Staff usually do not speak English, so Chinese generic names or a Translation app are helpful.